 With the passing into law of the Traffic Safety Policies Basic Act in 1970, the Overland Traffic Safety Survey Office, which had been established as part of the Prime Minister's Office in 1965, was reorganized as the Traffic Safety Policy Office.
 Later, in 1984, it was transferred to the Management and Coordination Agency.
 During reorganization of the central ministries in 2001, most of the duties performed by the Traffic Safety Policy Office as part of the Management and Coordination Agency were transferred to the office of the Director-General for Policies on Cohesive Society Planning in the Cabinet Office.
-Accordingly, the director-general is now responsible for administration of planning and proposals necessary to promote unification of government measures for ensuring traffic safety as well as general coordination and administration of the drafting and promoting of Traffic Safety Basic Action Plans.
+Accordingly, the director-general is now responsible for administration of planning and proposals necessary to promote unification of government measures for ensuring traffic Safety Basic Action Plans.